Serverless computing

 Serverless computing is "a cloud service category where the customer can use different cloud capability types without the customer having to provision, deploy and manage either hardware or software resources, other than providing customer application code or providing customer data.
-Serverless computing represents a form of virtualized computing," according to ISO/IEC 22123-2.
-Serverless computing is a broad ecosystem that includes the cloud provider, Function as a Service (FaaS), managed services, tools, frameworks, engineers, stakeholders, and other interconnected elements, according to Sheen Brisals.
+Serverless computing represents a form of virtualized computing", according to ISO/IEC 22123-2.
+Serverless computing is a broad ecosystem that includes the cloud provider, function as a service (FaaS), managed services, tools, frameworks, engineers, stakeholders, and other interconnected elements.

 Overview

 Serverless is a misnomer in the sense that servers are still used by cloud service providers to execute code for developers.
 The definition of serverless computing has evolved over time, leading to varied interpretations.
 According to Ben Kehoe, serverless represents a spectrum rather than a rigid definition.
 Emphasis should shift from strict definitions and specific technologies to adopting a serverless mindset, focusing on leveraging serverless solutions to address business challenges.

 Serverless computing does not eliminate complexity but shifts much of it from the operations team to the development team.
 However, this shift is not absolute, as operations teams continue to manage aspects such as identity and access management (IAM), networking, security policies, and cost optimization.
 Additionally, while breaking down applications into finer-grained components can increase management complexity, the relationship between granularity and management difficulty is not strictly linear.
 There is often an optimal level of modularization where the benefits outweigh the added management overhead.

-According to Yan Cui, serverless should be adopted only when it helps to deliver customer value faster.
+According to Yan Cui, serverless techniques should be adopted only when they help to deliver customer value faster.
 And while adopting, organizations should take small steps and de-risk along the way.